-Service

-We are each called to share our resources through:
+Service We are called to:

-- Use of our personal skills and knowledge for the benefit of others; and - Promotion of the common good of the University and external communities.
+- Use our time, talent, and knowledge for the benefit of others; and - Advocate for social justice which embraces equity, access, and care of creation for the common good

 Our History and Heritage

 The Congregation of Divine Providence founded Our Lady of the Lake University of San Antonio in 1895.
 Mother St. Andrew Feltin, CDP, and other sisters of the Congregation, a religious order begun by Fr.
 John Martin Moye in 18th Century Lorraine, France, first arrived in the United States in 1866.
 Their initial establishments were in Austin and Castroville, Texas.
 In 1883, the Congregation became incorporated by the State of Texas for the purpose of granting diplomas and degrees.
 By the 1890s, the Congregation made plans to transfer its Motherhouse from Castroville to the western edge of San Antonio.